JohnGiumanca/Secret-Knock-Detector/README.md

 ## Future Development
 The mechanism can be upgraded with a Bluetooth BLE.
-Then you cand control the switch with your phone or even register a new secret knock.
+Then you can control the switch with your phone or even register a new secret knock.
 I even added a special blue led just for this matter.